stoermelder/vcvrack-packone/docs/Spin.md

 # stoermelder SPIN

-SPIN is an utility module which converts mouse wheel events or middle mouse buttons into triggers.
-The module is especially useful with [SAIL](./Sail.md): this combination gives you mouse-wheel control of hovered parameters and fine-control using the middle mouse-botton.
+SPIN is an utility module which converts mouse-wheel events or middle mouse-button into triggers.
+The module is especially useful with [SAIL](./Sail.md): this combination gives you mouse-wheel control of hovered parameters and fine-control using the middle mouse-button.

 ![SPIN intro](./Spin-intro.gif)